ryanshepherd/slo_coronavirus_tweeter/readme.md

 tweet-queue     | Tweeter          | Send out the message in a tweet, using the tweepy module. text-queue      | TextSender       | Text the message to all subscribers, using Twilio.

-Additionally, I have a Twilio phone number for receiving texts, which forwards the message on to the HTTP endpoint that triggers the TextReceiver function.
+Additionally, there is a Twilio phone number that people can text in order to subscribe.
+Twilio forwards the message to an HTTP endpoint that triggers the TextReceiver function.